NYPL/ami-preservation/docs/pages/mps/qc-workflow.md

 * Wrap Up...
   * Move the Trello Card to the proper list (passed / failed etc.)
   * IF APPROVED:
-    * email vendor to confirm QC approval of designated shipment & invoice number; CC Rebecca to approve invoice
+    * Update QC status and check Due date in Trello Card; Move the Trello Card to the passed list; stage HD for delivery to Digital Preservation
     * Database: update database for approved shipments

   * IF NOT APPROVED
     * Mention MPC in Trello card for follow-up OR email vendor with QC feedback / issues (or send feedback to Manager to relay to vendor); include relevant CMS IDs or filenames.
 &
-    * Move Trello card to "Flags & Failures To Review" list in Trello.
+    * Move Trello card to "Vendor: QC Review" or "IN-HOUSE: QC Review" list in Trello.
-    * MPC: Follow up with vendor about errors and resolve before approving shipments with errors and moving Trello card to the 'Passed QC' list.
+    * Vendor: MPC follow up with vendor about errors and resolve before approving shipments.
+    * In-house: Tag relevant engineer and MPC, and Manager on Trello Card.

 # Quality Control Overview
 Quality control (QC) is conducted in accordance with best practices to ensure that deliverables generated for preservation and access meet our technical specifications, metadata requirements, and adhere to best practices for handling and digitization of NYPL’s audiovisual collections.